NetNewsWire icon

 What the fields mean

-Each account has its own row, and, if you have multiple accounts, there’s also a Totals row.
+Each account has its own row on Mac, or section on iOS, and, if you have multiple accounts, there’s also a Totals row or section.

 (Inactive accounts also appear in this list: they’re grayed-out, as in the top row in the Mac screenshot.)

-The Databases column adds up the sizes for all the databases for that account.
+The Databases field adds up the sizes for all the databases for that account.

 Most accounts have three databases.
 DB.sqlite3 is the big one — it contains articles and status.
-FeedSettings.db contains metadata about feeds, and Sync.sqlite3 contains sync database that has been queued up to send.
+FeedSettings.db contains metadata about feeds, and Sync.sqlite3 contains sync data that has been queued up to send.

 The rest of the fields tell how many of each are stored by that account.